Darije Kalezić: De Graafschap

 On 25 February 2009, he was appointed interim manager of De Graafschap after previous manager Henk van Stee was dismissed due to poor results.
 Even though the team relegated at the end of the season, Kalezić was confirmed as head coach for the new season, in which he led the promptly bounce back into the Eredivisie by claiming the 2009–10 Eerste Divisie title.
 He saved the team from relegation in 2010–11, leaving the club at the end of the season.

 Zulte Waregem

-In June 2011 he was announced as new head coach of Belgian Pro League club Zulte Waregem.
-On 27 December 2011, he was fired with Zulte Waregem in 14th place and two places above relegation.
+In June 2011, Kalezić was announced as new head coach of Belgian Pro League club Zulte Waregem.
+On 27 December 2011, Kalezić was fired with Zulte Waregem in 14th place and two places above relegation.

 Stockport County

-On 24 January 2013, he was announced as manager of Stockport County.
-He held this position until 20 March 2013 at which point he left the club via mutual consent.
+On 24 January 2013, Kalezić was announced as manager of Stockport County.
+Kalezić held this position until 20 March 2013 at which point he left the club via mutual consent.

 Jong PSV

 Ahead of the 2013–14 season, Kalezić was appointed manager of Jong PSV, the reserve side of PSV Eindhoven, for their first season in the Eerste Divisie.
 Jong PSV finished the 2013–14 Eerste Divisie in 10th place.
-Kalezić guided the Jong PSV to a 14th-place finish in the 2014/15 Eerste Divisie.
+Kalezić guided the Jong PSV to a 14th-place finish in the 2014/15 Eerste Divisie..